Billsong19/P4P_Treatment_and_wellbeing_tracking_for_cancer_patients/README.md

 SongWard is the cross-platform mobile app built for Bill and Milahn's Part 4 Project at the University of Auckland.
 It aims to assist in the self-management of cancer condition by improving access to important information, and providing wellbeing tracking and reminders features as Behaviour Change Technique applications.

+## NOTE

+The app is currently configured to fetch data from our server deployed at `https://songward-api.herokuapp.com`.
+During development, replace line 1 of `/frontend/songwardAPI.js` to `const API_URL = "https://localhost:5000" to let the frontend fetch from your local instance of the backend server.

 ## Getting Started

 ### Run frontend app: